cesar-sap/abap_fm_json/README.md

 ## Create ICF service

 You must create a service in ICF to make an endpoint for the adaptor.
+The service must use class ZCL_JSON_HANDLER as the first entry in the Handler List.
 Here goes an example in transaction SICF:

 ![Define ICF service for the JSON adaptor](https://raw.githubusercontent.com/cesar-sap/abap_fm_json/master/SICF.jpg)